 Paint defects influence how or if advanced detailing services, like Paint Protection Film (a.k.a.
 PPF or Clear Bra) or Ceramic Coatings, may be applied effectively.
 The list of ways which surface defects may impact detailing services, and their quality of results, can go on endlessly.

 Therefore, in order to properly detect, evaluate, and correct flaws in automotive paint, detailers need a clear understanding of the different types of paint defects.
 It is also important to understand the most likely cause and removal solution for common defects found on most vehicles.

 This article explores the types of common auto detailing paint defects that most professional or enthusiast detailers will encounter during paint correction (a.k.a. paint polishing or buffing).

 Classifying Common Auto Detailing Paint Defects by Type

 In order to effectively discuss common auto detailing paint defects, they must first be classified by their type.

 Topical Defects and Contamination:

-Paint Defects which Exist ABOVE, or on top of, the painted surface.
+Paint Defects which Exist ON or ABOVE painted or other automotive surfaces.

-Topical Paint Defects are typically mild in nature and simply removed with simple decontamination processes.
+Topical Paint Defects and Contamination are typically mild in nature and are simply removed with simple washing and decontamination processes.
 These steps include traditional clay bars and synthetic clay mitts or pads.
-Specialty chemicals may dissolve topical contaminants or loosen them up so slight agitation (abrasion) will remove them entirely.
+Specialty chemicals may help dissolve some more stubborn topical contaminants, or loosen them up, so slight agitation (abrasion) will remove them entirely.

 Below Surface Paint Defects: